370: No Such Thing As George Clooney In A Blackcurrant Suit

 There's a great fact about breastfeeding, as I found out first with the first baby.
 If you do it continuously, it's a form of natural contraception.

-Because you can't, the idea, you don't want to conceive children one after the other really quickly.
-That's quite bad.
+because you can't, the idea you don't want to conceive children one after the other really quickly.

 I'd give yourself a safety net if I was you.
-So, anyone listening, like get yourself an insurance policy.
+To anyone listening, like, get yourself an insurance policy.

 However, when I had my first, I didn't have a period for like a year.
 Like, nice.

 Yeah, it was brilliant.
-I was like, I'm gonna breastfeed forever.
+I was like, I'm going to breastfeed forever.

-You don't want any bastard siblings.
-That's why they want to keep latched on.
+Yeah, yeah yeah you don't want any bastard siblings that's why they want to keep latched on

-So Athena, you were saying that you can really tell the difference between the cries of your baby and someone else's baby.
-This is interesting because
+um so athena you were saying that you can really tell the difference between the cries of your baby and someone else's baby this is interesting because

 lots of animals and even lots of mammals can't tell the difference between their young and other animals.

-So this was an experiment by someone called Susan Lingell where she played a deer through a speaker, the noise of other mammals' babies crying and, you know, making a noise.
+So this was an experiment by someone called Susan Lingle where she played a deer through a speaker, the noise of other mammals' babies crying and making a noise.

 And the deer cannot tell the difference.
 So they will react very strongly to a baby deer, but also to a baby bat, a baby marmot, a baby eland.